 - Commercial litigation (commercial fraud, conversion, equitable remedies including injunctions, confidential information, agency and nuisance);

 - Proprietary estoppel claims (particularly relating to farms);

 - Real property and trusts;

 - Public interest winding up petitions, directors’ disqualification and tax-related litigation.

 - Successfully defending a challenge to the court’s jurisdiction and claim that England was forum non conveniens and consequently securing payment of the underlying contractual claim.

-- Currently acting for the defendants to a £5 million misfeasance claim brought by the liquidators of an Isle of Man partnership.
+- Currently acting for the defendants to a £5 million misfeasance and transaction defrauding creditors claim brought by the liquidators of an Isle of Man partnership.

 - Acting for minority shareholders in obtaining payment of just over £600,000 following presentation of a petition to wind up a crowd-funded property development company.